IBM/aspera-cli/README.md

 Although the file is a standard YAML file, `ascli` provides commands to read and modify it using the `config` command.

-All options for `ascli` can be set on command line, or by env vars, or using [option presets](#lprt) in the configuratin file.
+All options for `ascli` can be set on command line, or by env vars, or using [option presets](#lprt) in the configuration file.

 A configuration file provides a way to define default values, especially for authentication parameters, thus avoiding to always having to specify those parameters on the command line.

-The default configuration file is: `$HOME/.aspera/ascli/config.yaml` (this can be overriden with option `--config-file=path` or equivalent env var).
+The default configuration file is: `$HOME/.aspera/ascli/config.yaml` (this can be overridden with option `--config-file=path` or equivalent env var).

 The configuration file is simply a catalog of pre-defined lists of options, called: [option presets](#lprt).
 Then, instead of specifying some common options on the command line (e.g. address, credentials), it is possible to invoke the ones of a [option preset](#lprt) (e.g. `mypreset`) using the option: `-Pmypreset` or `--preset=mypreset`.